jamesr1775/Sorting-Visualiser/README.md

 3. As a potential visitor, I want to be able to find the source code so I can see the javascript that was used in a sorting algorithm.
 4. As a potential user, I would like to generate data to sort and select a sorting algorithm to sort it.
 5. As a potential user, I would like to be able to increase and decrease the speed to see the algorithm in detail.
+6. As a potential user, I would like to pause and start the algorithm.
-6. As a potential user, I would like to take a quiz and test my knowledge of the algorithm.
+7. As a potential user, I would like to take test my knowledge and understanding of the algorithm.
+8. As a potential user, I would like to learn things I did not know about algorithms before, and see answers to questions about time and space complexity.
 ### Wireframe mock-ups
 - [Home Page](https://github.com/jamesr1775/Sorting-Visualiser/blob/master/assets/wireframes/Home.png)
 - [Home Algorithm Selected](https://github.com/jamesr1775/Sorting-Visualiser/blob/master/assets/wireframes/Home-Algo-Selected.png)